tianwen-fu/16823-project/readme.md

 The binary files in `roypy/` are for Python 3.10 on Windows.
 If you want to build on your version of Python:

 First, install Visual Studio, CMake, and swig.
-Make sure they are in your PATH or install them with Scoop / winget:
+Make sure they are in your PATH or install them with `scoop` / `winget`:

 ```powershell
 winget install cmake